-(i.e. MD can no longer support current non-OB methods of acquiring transactions?)
+(i.e. Money Dashboard can no longer support current non-Open banking methods of acquiring transactions?)

 Yes.
 The move to Open Banking connections is mandated by the FCA and CMA.

 From March 14th connections will only be possible in Money Dashboard via Open Banking.

 Accounts that you have connected previously via credential sharing will still be visible in-app.
 You will still see your historic transactional information.
 However, no new data will load until your bank makes an Open Banking connection available.